District Heating – Community Heating – Heat Sharing Networks™

 Sharing heat between buildings

-Many buildings have an overall cooling load over the year: they have a requirement to disperse heat.
+Many commercial buildings have an overall cooling load over the year: they have a requirement to disperse heat.
 This often applies to modern office buildings in south east England with extensive glazing and high solar gains.
 These buildings may be adjacent to older buildings with an overall annual heating load.
 ICAX has developed systems to allow for the transfer of heat between buildings: this form of heat transfer can save fuel and carbon emissions for both buildings.

 Both buildings can benefit from a "heat sharing dividend" when they enjoy "joined up heating".